 History of MSFS

-The South West Province was erected in 1991.
+The Southwest Province was erected in 1991.
 It was created by bifurcating the large province of Visakhapatnam.
-This South West Province consists of the two states of Karnataka and Kerala in India, the Francophone countries of Chad and Cameroon in Africa and the Philippines.
+Southwest Province consists of the two states of Karnataka and Kerala in India, the Francophone countries of Chad and Cameroon in Africa and the Philippines.
 The province which began with 52 priests, two brothers and a few scholastics and candidates in 1991 has grown into a large one with 148 priests, 2 brothers, 94 scholastics and over a hundred candidates to date.

 The first Provincial, Fr.
 Thomas Cherukat took over the administration of the Province on 3rd July 1991.
 With all the initial difficulties he with his long vision and undying zeal built it up into a strong and vibrant province remaining at the helm of affairs of the province for three consecutive terms of three years as provincial.
 During his tenure, many new missions were opened and the existing ones were stabilized.
 The missions in the Philippines and West Central Africa were opened in 1993 and 1999 respectively.